 1. You have to be in a caloric deficit to lose weight.

-For example: if Jill wanted to lose weight and was currently eating an average of 2500 calories a day, a deficit for her would be consuming 2100.
-But if Kate wanted to do the same and was used to eating an average of 1900 calories a day, a deficit for her would be 1500.
+For example: if Jill wanted to lose weight and was currently eating an average of 2500 calories a day, a 400 calorie deficit for her would be 2100 calories.
+But if Kate wanted to do the same and was used to eating an average of 1900 calories a day maintaining her weight, the same 400 calorie deficit for her would be 1500 calories.

 2.We all have different starting points and it is important to determine yours.

-The most accurate way to determine what an appropriate caloric deficit is for YOU is to take 1-3 weeks to track everything you eat, eating as you normally would.
+Calculators are great but they don’t tell the full story.
+So the most accurate way for you to determine what an appropriate caloric deficit is for YOU is to take 1-3 weeks to track everything you eat, eating as you normally would, so you know what your current maintenance calories are.

 This is literally so important.
 Taking this step allows you to identify your starting point so that you can determine exactly how much of a deficit is optimal for you.